DELIGHT-LABS/docs-terraswap-io/content/docs/howto/create_your_own_pair.md

 ## 2) Instanciation by contract address

-If you use the foundation's token factory contract, the contract address is `terra1ulgw0td86nvs4wtpsc80thv6xelk76ut7a7apj`.
+If you use the foundation's token factory contract, the contract address is `terra1xxxxx` of Terra 2.0 & `terra1ulgw0td86nvs4wtpsc80thv6xelk76ut7a7apj` of Terra classic.

 You may organize the JSON as below: